Fire and Life Safety Section

 Professional Certification of Fire Marshals

 Dec.
 13- FLSS developed a position paper outlining the importance of professional certification for fire marshals who interact with community leaders and professionals every day.
 The IAFC board of directors has approved the position statement supporting professional certification for fire marshals.
-Rational and benefits >
+Visit CPSE's Fire Marshal Designation webpage to learn more or to begin the application process.

 Position Paper and Special Report: Residential Range-Top Safety